Some similarities to : Garden Cultivar varieties of Poppies.

 Etorphine is highly potent, and its high potency means sufficient dose can be administered by a single hypodermic dart, but it exhibits severe side effects (such as cardiopulmonary depression).
 However, those side-effects can be mitigated by administration of the antidote.
 But its use on smaller animals has fallen out of favour by vets, and is now used solely on large mammals such as elephant and rhinoceros.

 Diprenorphine is an opiate antagonist which is used as quick-acting antidote for the synthetic opiates Etorphine and Carfentanil which are used to sedate and tranquillise large animals.
-Dipreorphine is 100 times more potent than the next strongest opiate antagonist Nalorphine, but these are not used on humans because the required dose would be so minuscule as to be hard to measure reliably (although the Author feels sure some homeopathists could come up with some high dilution solute which does not involve there being no antidote whatsoever left!).
+Dipreorphine is 100 times more potent than the next strongest opiate antagonist Nalorphine, but these are not used on humans because the required dose would be so minuscule as to be hard to measure reliably (although your Author feels sure some homeopathists could come up with some high dilution solute which does not involve there being no antidote whatsoever left!).

 Meconic Acid is present at about 5% in several species of Poppy including this, Opium Poppy and Welsh Poppy, but it is pharmacologically inert, having no noticeable effect.